uio-bmi/StarSignDNA/README.rst

 The de novo algorithm takes as input a mutational catalog and inferred the exposure matrix and mutational signature matrix.
 The cosmic mutational signature file is provided to compute the cosine similarity.

 ::
-  %cucumber denovo --help
+  % cucumber denovo --help
 1. Step 1
   Grid search:

 ::
-  $snakemake -j 5
+  % snakemake -j 5

 Contact